Bosch-Connected-Experience-26/.github/profile/README.md

 👉 **[CLICK HERE TO GET YOUR AUTOMATED INVITE](https://github.com/Bosch-Connected-Experience-26/BCX26-Welcome)** 👈

 ---
 ## 🛠️ Next Steps for Teams

-Once you have accepted your invitation to the organization:
+Once you have accepted your invitation to the organization, it's time to set up your workspace:

+1. **Form a GitHub Team:** Go to the Organization's **[Teams tab](https://github.com/orgs/Bosch-Connected-Experience-26/teams)** and click **New team**.
+Name it after your Hackathon team and invite your team members to join it.
-1. **Create your Repo:** Go to the [Team Template Repo](https://github.com/Bosch-Connected-Experience-26/Team_Template_Repo) and click the green **Use this template** button. *(Note: updated link name to match your repo!)*
+2. **Create your Repo:** Go to the **[Team Template Repo](https://github.com/Bosch-Connected-Experience-26/Team_Template_Repo)** repository and click the green **Use this template** button (Create a new repository).
-2. **Name it:** Name the new repository after your Team Name.
+3. **Configure the Repo:** Name the new repository after your Team Name. *Important: Make sure to grant your newly created GitHub Team 'Write' or 'Admin' access to this repository so you can all collaborate!*
-3. **Fill out the Your Team at a Glance:** Edit the `README.md` in your new repo to introduce your team and your core idea.
+4. **Fill out 'Your Team at a Glance':** Edit the `README.md` in your new repository to introduce your team members, state your challenge, and sketch your core idea.

 ---